farid324301/olist-ecommerce-sales-analysis/README.md

 Through this project, business questions related to revenue growth, customer behavior, repeat purchasing patterns, and product performance are explored to generate actionable business insights.

-# Data Structure & Initial Checks

-The project uses a relational e-commerce dataset consisting of multiple interconnected tables related to customers, orders, products, and transactional activities.

-The data model was structured in Power BI using a star-schema-like approach to support analytical reporting and dashboard performance.

 ## Project Links

 An interactive Power BI dashboard can be downloaded [here](dashboard/olist_dashboard.pbix).